Nigel Henbest: Books and magazines

+Henbest has written around 50 books, many jointly authored with Heather Couper, including Big Bang (Dorling Kindersley) which won the Times Educational Supplement Senior Book Award.

 As well his contributions to major encyclopedias, Henbest has had over 1,000 articles published in international magazines.

 In 1982, Henbest was appointed Astronomy Consultant to New Scientist, a post he held for ten years.
-He has also been a columnist for BBC Focus magazine and The Independent newspaper.
+Having been a columnist for BBC Focus magazine for many years, he now contributes a regular column to The Independent newspaper.